Skip to main content

 Maintenance Matters: Tips for Cleaning the Machines that Keep Us Clean

 As contrary as it sounds, the machines that help keep us clean need to take a bath from time to time, too.
 A simple monthly cleaning routine, using basic ingredients you already have on hand, is all it takes.
 Don’t let vinegar’s off-putting odor put you off; it’s an inexpensive and terrific household cleaner.
 Its distinctive scent quickly dissipates, leaving things fresh and squeaky clean, especially when coupled with baking soda.
 Bleach, a household staple from your laundry room, can be used to sanitize multiple surfaces in your home when diluted to the same ratio that hospitals use: 10 parts water to 1 part bleach.
-According to the Best drain cleaning in Fort Lauderdale, products like table salt and baking soda can come out of the spice cabinet and play a role as gentle and effective scrub-busters in all the rooms of your house.
+Products like table salt and baking soda can come out of the spice cabinet and play a role as gentle and effective scrub-busters in all the rooms of your house.

 Dishwashers